Nomvuyo Mhlakaza-Manamela

-Nomvuyo Memory Mhlakaza-Manamela is a South African politician who has served as Deputy Speaker of the Gauteng Provincial Legislature since May 2019.
+Nomvuyo Memory Mhlakaza-Manamela is a South African politician who served as Deputy Speaker of the Gauteng Provincial Legislature from May 2019 until May 2024 and again from July 2024.
 A human resources practitioner by training, she is a member of the African National Congress (ANC).

 Early career and education

 Mhlakaza-Manamela has a BTech degree in human resources management from the Tshwane University of Technology.
 She began her corporate career in the human resources department of the National Co-operative Association of South Africa and then of the Industrial Development Corporation and computer firm CSS Tirisano.
 She then worked at ACTOM John Thompson from 2007 to 2010 and at the National Youth Development Agency from 2010 to 2013.

 In 2017, she was appointed senior manager for recruitment at the Ekurhuleni Metropolitan Municipality.
 She also served on as non-executive director on the boards of several public entities, including PetroSA, the State Information and Technology Agency, and, from 2013 until her resignation in 2016, the South African Broadcasting Corporation.

 Over the same period, Mhlakaza-Manamela was active in her political party, the ANC.
 She was formerly a member of the National Executive Committee of the South African Students Congress and ANC Youth League, and she was elected to the Provincial Executive Committee of the ANC in Gauteng in 2018 and 2022.
 She is also a member of the South African Communist Party (SACP), a close ANC ally, and served on the Gauteng provincial executive of both the SACP and its Young Communist League.